 In the aftermath of the Expeditionary Fighting Vehicle’s (EFV) cancellation, the U.S. Marines are charged with coming up with an amphibious vehicle that is actually affordable and fast.
-Their answer to the challenge could put a crimp on the ’s intractable problem of requirements creep.
+Their answer to the challenge could put a crimp on the Pentagon’s intractable problem of requirements creep.

 The analysis of alternatives (AOA) is scheduled to start in mid-October.
 Lt.
 Gen. George Flynn, commanding general of theCombat Development Command, says the process needs to be wrapped up in about nine months, which is half the time the lumbering acquisition process typically takes.